Section 4: Pacific Railroad Act

 On January 1, 1870, the company asked an important banker, Jay Cooke, to sell bonds for the railroad.
 Cooke had a good reputation as an honest businessman.
 Many people purchased the bonds because they believed him when he said it was a good investment.
 Cooke worked hard to sell the bonds.
 He promised the NPRR officers that he would have $5,000,000 for them within thirty days so they could begin construction.

 No one knew how much it would cost to build this railroad.
-It had to cover 2,000 miles.
+It had to construct 2,000 miles of track.
 There were few towns along its route.
 Indian tribes had not yet ceded (given up) much of the land where the train would run.
 Some people estimated that it might cost $85,000,000 to build the railroad.
 This railroad was the largest business venture anyone had ever started in the United States.

 Financial problems soon appeared.
 The officers of the company did not invest their own money in the railroad.
 Their system of accounting for money earned and money spent was so disorganized that no one could find out how much was spent to build the tracks.
 The company did not manage construction properly and spent too much money.